IIIF/cookbook-recipes/recipe/0068-newspaper/index.md

 + the URI of the OCR file in the `id` property of the Annotation body, and
 + the `target` set to the applicable Canvas.

 If an OCR file does not represent the entire Canvas, the Annotation's `target` should include a fragment in [#xywh Fragment Selector syntax](https://www.w3.org/TR/annotation-model/#fragment-selector) of the portion of the Canvas the OCR represents.
-For more detail, see the recipe [Using Caption and Subtitle Files with Video Content][0219].
+For more detail, see this cookbook's entry for [Transcripts, Captions, and Subtitles — General Considerations][0231].

 #### Linking Directly to an ALTO File